What are Scales and How Can They Help Us Learn About Keys?

 Musical Scales and the Mighty Tonic

 Our preoccupation here with the naming of scale degrees pertains to our ultimate goal of understanding keys in two ways.
-First, it is crucial in connecting the idea of scales to the idea of keys to understand that scales are built in sequence from a starting note (the 1 or ‘do’ note) and that the identity of our scales is governed by the relationships of all the other notes in the scale to that first note.
+First, it is crucial to understand that scales are built in sequence from a starting note (the 1 or ‘do’ note), and that the identity of our scales is governed by the relationships of all the other notes in the scale to that first note.
 Secondly, our ability to analyze melodic relationships combined with our understanding of scale degrees will allow us to much more easily think of melodies as existing in the scale of a particular key.

 Let’s look at a couple of musical examples to help support this.